milesj/shapeshifter/README.md

 [![Build Status](https://travis-ci.org/milesj/shapeshifter.svg?branch=master)](https://travis-ci.org/milesj/shapeshifter)

-Shapeshifter is a command line tool for generating ECMAScript (ES) compatible files that export React prop types, Flow type aliases, or TypeScript interfaces, as well as relation schema classes from JSON or GraphQL schematic files.
+Shapeshifter is a command line tool for generating ECMAScript (ES) compatible files that export PropTypes, Flow type aliases, or TypeScript interfaces, as well as relation schema classes from JSON or GraphQL schematic files.
 Schematics can represent database tables, API endpoints, data structures, resources, internal shapes, and more.

 Take this user schematic for example.